-Yasmin Sacro, MD is a proud second-generation Filipina raised in San Diego, California who completed her BA in Biological Sciences and Economics at the University of Chicago, then graduated from the University of Chicago Pritzker School of Medicine.
+Yasmin Sacro, MD is a proud Filipino American raised in San Diego, California who completed her BA in Biological Sciences and Economics at the University of Chicago, then graduated from the University of Chicago Pritzker School of Medicine.
 She completed her residency and chief year in internal medicine at Scripps Mercy Hospital in San Diego.
 She then served as a Core Faculty member at the University of Chicago and is also a National Health Service Corps Member.
-She joined the Division of General Internal Medicine at the University of Colorado in 2015 and provides primary care at Denver Health Eastside Clinic.
-Her primary academic interests include care of underserved populations, diversity, and medical education.
-Outside of medicine Dr. Sacro spends her time reading, trying the newest exercise boutique, enjoying cultural arts, and chasing her 3 children.
+She joined Denver Health and the University of Colorado School of Medicine in 2015 and provides primary care to patients of the Five Points community at Denver Health Eastside Clinic.
+Her primary academic interests include care of vulnerable populations, Diversity Equity Inclusion & Justice, and medical education.
+Outside of medicine Dr. Sacro spends her time reading, enjoying cultural arts, and keeping up with her 3 children.
 Dr. Sacro is the Program Director of the Primary Care Residency Track of the University of Colorado at Denver Health.

 Michelle Cleeves, MD is originally from Boulder, CO and graduated from the University of Colorado School of Medicine.
 She did her residency at Montefiore Medical Center in the Bronx, NY in the Social Internal Medicine program.
 After finishing residency in 2012, she returned to Colorado and joined the Division of General Internal Medicine at Denver Health.
 Michelle has strong interests in underserved populations and Women’s Health.
 She joined the leadership of the Primary Care track as director for journal clubs and video review curriculum.
 Michelle enjoys camping, hiking, rafting, and cooking.